tylertitsworth/5th-age-srd/Classes/Ranger.md

 ## Gear

-At 1st level, a ranger starts with light armor, a melee weapon or two, a ranged weapon or two, and other mundane gear as suggested by their backgrounds.
+At 1st level, a ranger starts with light armor, a melee weapon or two, a ranged weapon or two, and other mundane gear as suggested by their background.

 ### Gold Pieces